-According to the latest statistics, the civilian labor force in the GTPDD was 72,660.
-From 1992 to 2006, the civilian labor force increased by 4.60 percent.
-The number of persons employed in manufacturing, especially the in manufacture of durable goods, decreased between 1992 and 2006.
-While manufacturing continues to play a major role in support of the area's it is evident that economy, some manufacturers confronted with are severe competition, increasing regulations and an uncertain global market.
-Cutbacks in the automotive industry and a generally uncertain economy have contributed to downsizing closure of some manufacturing operations in the area.
+According to the latest statistics, the civilian labor force in the GTPDD was 74,840.
+From 2010 to 2020, the civilian labor force increased by 2.9 percent.
+The of persons employed number in manufacturing, especially the manufacture of durable goods, decreased between 2010 and 2020.
+While manufacturing continues to play a major role in support of the area's economy, it is evident that some manufacturers are confronted with severe competition, increasing regulations and an uncertain global market.
+Cutbacks in the automotive industry and a generally uncertain economy have contributed to downsizing or closure of some manufacturing operations in the area.
 Unemployment is chronically high in some of the District's counties, and remains relatively high in all but Oktibbeha County.
-The range of unemployment is from 6.5 percent in Oktibbeha County to 14.3 percent in Noxubee County.
+The range of unemployment is from 3.9 percent in Choctaw County to 7.2 percent in Noxubee County.